Skip to contentPostalForm

 Understanding delivery timing

-USPS transit time — First Class is 3–7 business days, Express is 1–3 business days.
-These are estimates; actual delivery depends on distance and USPS workload.
+Carrier transit time — U.S. First Class is typically 3–7 business days and U.S. Express is typically 1–3 business days after USPS acceptance.
+Other supported destinations show available options at checkout.
+These are estimates; actual delivery depends on distance, destination, carrier routing, and carrier workload.

-Postmark date — The postmark is when USPS accepts the letter, not when you check out.
+Postmark or carrier acceptance date — For USPS mail, the postmark is when USPS accepts the letter, not when you check out.
 If you have a deadline, mail early.

 If your letter has a deadline